14.16 Actions and Decisions of the Conference

 In accordance with Working Together to Safeguard Children 2018, Flow Chart 5, What Happens After the Child Protection Conference, Including the Review? (page 52) a child should no longer be the subject of a Child Protection Plan if:

 When a child is no longer the subject of a Child Protection Plan, notification should be sent, as minimum, to all those agency representatives who were invited to attend the initial Child Protection Conference that led to the plan.

-Consideration should be given to holding a multi-agency meeting 10 days following the discontinuing of the Child Protection Plan to develop a detailed child's plan and 3 months afterwards to provide a first review to the child's plan.
-Subsequently the plan should be reviewed at least every 6 months.
+Consideration should be given to holding a multi-agency meeting following the discontinuing of the Child Protection Plan to develop a suitable C Plan to support the child’s health and development which should be reviewed regularly thereafter.